Last Updated on October 4, 2023 by Paul Guzman

 Go organic and place copper tape around your plants.
 Yes, they do work but not as well as Sluggo.
 And as icky as it sounds you could just pick them out by hand!
-Snails and slugs are active in the early morning or late in the evenings that is the best time to find them and pick them out!
+Snails and slugs are active in the early morning or late in the evening, that is the best time to find them and pick them out!

 Snails love beer.
 Place a pan with about a cup of beer near your plants and the snails will dive in drink the beer and drown!
 The cup needs to be tin or steel type and only pour beer about 1/3 of the cup.
 Place the can on the ground as close as possible to the plants.
 Place 2-3 of them for better results.

 A photo of aphids on a rosebud and stems (see image below).
 These insects are very small bugs about 1/8 inch long.
 They are green, red, black, or brown.
 They usually attack new growth in the masses.
 Their reproduction cycle is fast and will secrete a clear sticky substance on your plants and trees.
 The yellow aphids attack only Oleanders.
 The green type will attack the new shoots of roses and other early spring plants.
 Use an insecticide at the first sign to kill these insects.

 Use Neem oil for a more organic substitute.
 Spray horticulture oil early in the spring season to suffocate aphid eggs.